MahmoudM69/IR-Task-4/README.md

 	1- NLTK (Natural Language Toolkit) will not work with out downloading its packages

-	2- Toggle between English Text and Arabc Text by changing "Doc1.txt" to "Doc2.txt" or the opposite In line 17
+	2- Toggle between English Text and Arabc Text by changing "Doc1.txt" to "Doc2.txt" or the opposite In line 17 in the code

+	3- To sort the result from the uncomment the line 60 in the code by removing the hash mark ( # )

-	3- The Tokenization is not supported for the arabic language by NLTK only Stop Words
+	4- The Tokenization is not supported for the arabic language by NLTK only Stop Words

-	4- If the letters in Arabic text is broken go to 2-
+	5- If the letters in Arabic text is broken go to 2-

 Made by: